ccmbioinfo/ccm_benchmate/docs/contributing.md

 If you are using docker or singularity containers please make sure that you have a `Dockerfile` or a `Singularity` file.
 Additionally your containers not only should have all the dependencies installed but also should be able to run using the code and files that are inside the container.
-This means that if you are using any kind of AI models you should download and inlcude the model weights within the container.
+This means that if you are using any kind of AI models you should download and include the model weights within the container.
 While this will make the container larger it will also make it easier to use for other people.

 For each container please include a `README.md` file that describes how to build and run the container.
 This should include: